 The Assize records are held at The National Archives.

 Kingston and Guildford Boroughs held their own Sessions of the Peace.
 Surrey History Centre holds the Guildford Borough Sessions records.
-For details of surviving Kingston Borough records contact Kingston Local History Room and Archives.
+For details of surviving Kingston Borough records contact Kingston History Centre.

 Surrey Quarter Sessions (QS)